SciML/EasyModelAnalysis.jl/docs/src/index.md

 the number of infected individuals is about 1000?
 What is the probability that more than 50 people will be infected given probability distributions for the parameters?
 What variables are the most sensitive?
 Please find the parameters that best fit the model to the data.
-All of these, and more, given as simple one-liner queries over SciML-defined differential equation models.
+All of these, and more, given as simple one-liner queries over [ModelingToolkit](https://docs.sciml.ai/ModelingToolkit/stable/)-defined differential equation models.

 ## Installation